Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ```

-We can also look at a variation of a heatmap called a hex plot.
+Let's also take a look at a variation of a heatmap called a hex plot.
 It can be used in slightly different ways.
-You can see the hex plot in figure \@ref(fig:chthreehex).
+You can see an example of the hex plot in figure \@ref(fig:chthreehex).